• Skip to primary navigation

 Ingredients for baked apples with mincemeat.

-• Apples - I like to use tart cooking apples, like Bramleys, which contrast well with the sweetness of the mincemeat.
-You can substitute for tart eating apples such as Granny Smith.
+Apples - use tart cooking apples, like Bramleys, which contrast well with the sweetness of the mincemeat.
+You can substitute with tart eating apples such as Granny Smith.

-• Sugar - demerara sugar gives a lovely sweet crunch to baked apples.
-Swap for light brown sugar or golden caster sugar if you prefer.
+Sugar - demerara sugar gives a lovely sweet crunch to baked apples.
+Swap for light brown sugar or golden caster sugar if you like.

-• Water - water is poured into the bottom of the baking dish, which helps steam and soften the apples whilst they bake, preventing them from drying out and burning the bottom of the dish.
+Water - water is poured into the bottom of the baking dish, which helps steam and soften the apples while they bake, preventing them from drying out and burning the bottom of the dish.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post